r-neuschulz/BlockStuff/README.md

 This module is designed to work out-of-the-box and will be regularly (2x/month) updated.
 Additional updates as needed.

-# How to use
-1. Download the realease .zip
-2. Install using Magisk Module Installer
-3. Use Brave Browser (as chrome and edge will circumvent /etc/hosts)
-4. (Optional) Disable Chrome

 # Credits

 - [@topjohnwu](https://github.com/topjohnwu) for Magisk.